Princeton University: Undergraduate

 Princeton follows a liberal arts curriculum, and offers two bachelor's degrees to students: a Bachelor of Arts (A.B.) and a Bachelor of Science in Engineering (B.S.E.).
-Typically, A.B. students choose a major (called a concentration) at the end of sophomore year, while B.S.E. students declare at the end of their freshman year.
+Typically, A.B. students choose a major (formerly called concentrations) at the end of sophomore year, while B.S.E. students declare at the end of their freshman year.
 Students must complete distribution requirements, departmental requirements, and independent work to graduate with either degree.
 A.B. students must complete distribution requirements in literature and the arts, science and engineering, social analysis, cultural difference, epistemology and cognition, ethical thought and moral values, historical analysis, and quantitative and computational reasoning; they must also have satisfactory ability in a foreign language.
 Additionally, they must complete two papers of independent work during their junior year—known as the junior papers—and craft a senior thesis to graduate; both revolve around the concentration they are pursuing.
 B.S.E. majors complete fewer courses in the humanities and social sciences and instead fulfill requirements in mathematics, physics, chemistry, and computer programming.
 They likewise must complete independent work, which typically involves a design project or senior thesis, but not the junior papers.
 A.B. majors must complete 31 courses, whereas B.S.E. majors must complete 36 courses.

-Students can choose from either 36 concentrations or create their own.
-They can also participate in 55 interdisciplinary certificate programs; since Princeton does not offer an academic minor, the certificates effectively serve as one.
+Students can either choose from 37 majors or create their own.
+They can also participate in over 60 minors and interdisciplinary certificate programs.
 Course structure is determined by the instructor and department.
 Classes vary in their format, ranging from small seminars to medium-sized lecture courses to large lecture courses.
 The latter two typically have precepts, which are extra weekly discussion sessions that are led by either the professor or a graduate student.
 The average class meeting time is 3–4 hours a week, although this can vary depending on the course.
 The student to faculty ratio is 5 to 1, and a majority of classes have fewer than 20 students.
 In the Fiske Guide to Colleges, academic culture is considered as "tight-knit, extremely hardworking, highly cooperative, and supportive."

-Undergraduates agree to adhere to an academic integrity policy called the Honor Code.
-Under the Honor Code, faculty do not proctor examinations; instead, the students proctor one another and must report any suspected violation to an Honor Committee made up of undergraduates.
-The Committee investigates reported violations and holds a hearing if it is warranted.
-An acquittal at such a hearing results in the destruction of all records of the hearing; a conviction results in the student's suspension or expulsion.
+From 1893 to 2026, undergraduates had to agree to adhere to an academic integrity policy called the Honor Code.
+Under the Honor Code, faculty did not proctor examinations; instead, the students proctored one another and were required to report any suspected violation to an Honor Committee made up of undergraduates.
+The Committee investigated reported violations and held hearings if it was warranted.
+An acquittal at such a hearing resulted in the destruction of all records of the hearing; a conviction resulted in the student's suspension or expulsion.
+In 2026, Princeton announced it was ending the Honor Code system and introducing exam supervisors due to an increase in students using artificial intelligence to cheat on exams.

 Violations pertaining to all other academic work fall under the jurisdiction of the Faculty-Student Committee on Discipline.
 Undergraduates are expected to sign a pledge on their written work affirming that they have not plagiarized the work.